FMMT666/launchpad.py/README.md

       WORKAROUND #1: Pull the Launchpad's plug out and restart... (annoying).

-### For FTDI users
+### Other Notes

+#### Launchpad (Pro) not recognized, playing fireworks demo

 Just discovered another oddity...

-I attached a Launchpad Pro to my Linux box, to finally add the button methods, but it refused to show up as an USB device.
-Instead of the "note mode", indicated by a turquoise/pink colour pattern, it played that "blob animation" and did nothing...
+I attached a Launchpad Pro to my Linux box, as many times before, to finally add the button methods, but it refused to show up as an USB device.
+Instead of the "note mode", indicated by a turquoise/pink colour pattern, it played that "fireworks animation" and did nothing...

-After a while, I found out that the culprit was an FTDI FT232R UART, which was attached to the same computer (VID:PID, 0403:6001).

-After unplugging the FTDI, the Launchpad Pro worked as expected.

-Strange...
+The first time I discovered that, I blamed it on an attached FTDI UART chip, but as it turned out, that was not the reason it didn't work.

+It "simply" was a power issue.

+So, if your Launchpad Pro shows that firework demo, check your USB cable!
+Seriously.
+That thing draws a lot of current and most USB cables simply do not conform to the USB standard.

+Mine "looked quite good" from the outside.
+With its ~5.5mm diameter, I assumed it had AWG 22 (~60mOhm/m) or better, but it in fact has ~drumroll~ AWG 28 (~240mOhm/m) and two thick plastic strings to fill the gaps.

+Well, we all know that companies try to save money wherever they can, but that's just fraud...

+Btw, the fireworks demo will play whenever the Launchpad cannot be enumerated (configured).
+[...]

 ---
 ## Common Launchpad Mk1 ("Classic") class methods overview (valid for all devices)